tariq-nasheed/HyperMania/README.md

 # How to build

 ## Unix-like
-Initialize GameAPI with `git submodule update --init` then run these commands in the `src` directory
+Initialize GameAPI with `git submodule update --init` then run these commands

 ```
 mkdir build